-I tend to like meat to be on it’s own, allowed to star in the show.
+I tend to like my meat to be on its own where it can be the star of the show.
 To me, fruit just feels like it should be the closing act.
-The first question when I mention this is always “But what about apples and pork chops?”
+The first question when I mention this is always, “but what about apples and pork chops?”
 No. I just can’t.
-Keep in mind that if you enjoy it I’m really happy though!
-I just don’t ever want an apple and a pork chop to meet me at the same time.
-I prefer to have individual relationships with them instead. 🙂
+Sorry, folks.

 But there are a few exceptions to every rule, even with me.
-One of them is this Georgia Chicken.
+One of them is this Georgia chicken recipe.
 It’s been a favorite of mine for a while now.
 The juicy chicken and pop of flavor from the peaches blend perfectly together beneath a delicate sprinkling of brown sugar and spices.
-I got to thinking about posting it but have held back because of my own thoughts regarding fruit and meat together.
-So I mentioned it to my friend, Jyl: “I have this recipe that I am thinking about posting but it’s kinda weird…” When I explained to her why it was weird she immediately cut me off.
-“Christy, that ain’t weird to nobody but you so post the thing.”

-So here I am, posting the thing, and hoping you’ll make it soon.
-Georgia Chicken should be known near and far – but it’s not… yet.
+Georgia chicken should be known near and far, but it’s not… yet.
 This recipe is an adaptation from one I found on the Georgia Peach Board’s website a couple of years ago and it’s one to pass down for generations.
 Now I’m passing it down to you, so let’s get cooking!

 In a small bowl, stir together the brown sugar, cloves, and ginger until well blended.